Programs offered by The Way

 Quit & Stay Quit Nicotine Cessation Program The entire program offers: a) Imparts vital information about the dangers of nicotine in clear, forthright language. b) Enhances treatment outcomes with a multi-format program combining the best elements of behavioral therapy and Twelve step philosophy c) Supports a variety of counseling scenarios, including self-directed study d) Improves the odds of implementing a successful smoke-free environment for treatment, corrections, and other service providers. e) Reduces the risk of relapse for chemically dependent clients.
 Carbon Monoxide levels are tested two or three times during the class schedule.
-Another monitoring will take place at the home a month after completing the class.
+Another monitoring will take place at the home one month after completing the class.

 Bible Studies Bible studies are conducted at the Church of the Nazarene every Wednesday night.
 A variety of materials are used.

-Speaking Engagements throughout the year by The Way’s Program Director, Board of Directors or someone living at the transitional home will speak at local schools, churches, and community functions bringing awareness and education to hundreds of individuals regarding the effects of drugs,alcohol and smoking addictions have on individuals and their families.
+Speaking Engagements throughout the year, The Way’s Program Director, Board of Directors or someone living at the transitional home will speak at local schools, churches, and community functions bringing awareness and education to hundreds of individuals regarding the impact of drugs, alcohol and smoking addictions have on individuals and their families.

 . . .